Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Tensorflow/MNISTClassifier/README.md

 # Low level Tensorflow API
 I worked with Tensorflow version 1.3, the full documentation can be found [here](https://www.tensorflow.org/api_docs/).

-I am going to focus on describing the workflow to save a Tensorflow model, rather then explaining how the building and training works.
-If you are looking for an introduction on the MNIST dataset and Tensorflow in general, you might want to read [Tensorflow getting started](https://www.tensorflow.org/get_started/mnist/beginners) and take a look at my commented code [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/saver/NN_learn.py).
+I am going to focus on describing the workflow to save a Tensorflow model, rather then explaining how to build and train one.
+If you are looking for an introduction on the MNIST dataset and Tensorflow in general, you might want to read [Tensorflow getting started](https://www.tensorflow.org/get_started/mnist/beginners) and take a look at my commented code [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/saver/train.py).

 ## Model as a Service
 ### Saver
-First i tried to save the trained model in a format, so that i can save it to a file and reimport it later in python.
+Firstly I tried to save the trained model in a format, so that it can be saved to a file and reimported into Python later.
 This was easily accomplished by using the `tensorflow.train.Saver()`.
 #### Export
-The important code snippet from the [export code](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/saver/NN_learn.py) is:
+The important code snippet from the [export code](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/saver/train.py) is this:
 ```python
     x = tf.placeholder(tf.float32, [None, 784], name="input")
     dKeep = tf.placeholder(tf.float32, name="dropoutRate")